Hugo-Chia/tp/docs/DeveloperGuide.md

       using any text editor.
 Launch the app again by double-clicking it.
       Expected: No patients shown.

-   1. Other ways to corrupt file data to try: Delete closing parentheses from the `addressbook.json` file, or delete the NRIC completely from an entry in the file.
+   1. Other ways to corrupt file data to try: Delete closing parentheses from the `HubHealth.json` file, or delete the NRIC completely from an entry in the file.
 Alternatively, change the NRIC values to illegal values like "abc".
 Save the corrupting changes and launch the app again by double-clicking it.
       Expected: Similar to previous.

-1. _{ more test cases …​ }_

 --------------------------------------------------------------------------------------------------------------------